 I did.
 And there the event languished for 7 years before I discovered it this May: Monday, August 21 – “Total Solar Eclipse in US”.
 When I scheduled it, I had no idea where I would be in the world, but the band of totality would pass a mere four-hour drive away!

-I would prefer to head into Oregon’s backcountry for a week, but my boyfriend wanted to spend his birthday at home on Saturday.
+I would prefer to set up a tent in the Oregon backcountry for a week, but my boyfriend wanted to spend his birthday at home on Saturday.
 To make things more difficult, most of the remaining lodging I could find was priced between $500 and $2000.
 That wasn’t going to happen.

 I didn’t want to leave it to chance, so I purchased an overnight parking spot for $20 at an airfield in a little town called Madras, Oregon.